open/close all folders

 - Magic: The Gathering: Razor Boomerang, an equipment card from Worldwake.
 Because of the high mana cost needed to properly use it, it's considered useless.

-- Ryu from the first Breath Of Fire can use boomerangs as his weapons.
+- Ryu from the first Breath of Fire can use boomerangs as his weapons.
+Unlike his normal swords, the boomerangs attack all enemies at once.

 - Boomerangs are also a weapon in Chrono Cross and are one of the few weapon types that can hit multiple enemies.